We provide sex therapy to individuals and couples.

 “My issue isn’t listed here”

 Sexuality and sexual health are complicated!
 If the issue that you are dealing with isn’t listed here, not to worry.
-Contact us today to give me a picture of what you want help with.
-If I can’t help, I will try to help connect you to someone who will.
+Contact us today to give us a picture of what you want help with.
+If we can’t help, we will try to help connect you to someone who will.